-Due to a very generous anonymous donation we are delighted to say on the 3rd of January 2010 we opened the Happy House Nursery School.
-Our Happy House Kids attend plus children from the local community.
-It is a lovely bright, vibrant, light and airy place.
-The children are so happy to be learning through play and actually doing things.
-In Kenya it seems the policy to have children chant and all sit still while a teacher writes on the blackboard, or works with one child.
-In Happy House Nursery the children are busy, they are encouraged to express themselves.
-Those children who need more attention are given extra projects to keep them busy and interested.
-The walls are covered with the work the children have done.
-Drawings, paintings, little paper dolls where they have cut material to stick on to make the picture.
-Each class has a certain book to read each week then activities are planned around the story.
-One class was reading Hannah's Surprise, where she takes a basket of fruit, which she carries on her head to a friends house.
+Each class has diffrent book to read each week then activities are planned around the story.
+For instance, One class was reading Hannah's Surprise, where Hannah takes a basket of fruit, which she carries on her head to a friend's house.
 As she walked different fruits were taken by different animals.
-The children were given paper plates to cut out and colour the fruits, they all then proudly walked with it on their head.
-We bought the different fruits for the children to taste.
-They drew animals, learnt the colours, so much from just one story.
-Many of you who are teachers in other countries will look at this as perfectly normal but here it is streets ahead of other schools and their methods of teaching.
+The children were given paper plates to cut out and coloured the fruits, they all then proudly walked with it on their head.
+We bought the different fruits so they could look, feel, smell and taste each one!
+They drew the animals and learnt the colours and played counting games.
+So many activities from just one story book.
+Many of you who are teachers in other countries will not see this as anything out of the ordinary, but for Kenya it puts us streets ahead of other schools and their methods of teaching.

 Children from the age of 3 are having computer lessons and learning fast.